Metrist-Software/product-docs/docs/agent-ruby-in-process.md

-# Canary In-Process Agent
+# Metrist In-Process Agent

-This Rails Plugin/Gem contains the Canary Monitoring In-Process Agent.
+This Rails Plugin/Gem contains the Metrist Monitoring In-Process Agent.

-The goal of this agent is simple: all outgoing HTTP traffic gets intercepted and is sent off to the local Canary Monitoring Agent, which sifts through the data and decides what to do with it.
+The goal of this agent is simple: all outgoing HTTP traffic gets intercepted and is sent off to the local Metrist Monitoring Agent, which sifts through the data and decides what to do with it.

 It is kept very simple on purpose: it will time the call, and then send some elementary data to the host's agent per UDP.
 The overhead of this is in the order of microseconds,